cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.5.0 =
+Fixed a category mapping issue for Google Shopping feeds where duplicate caregory namings caused wrong category mappings

+= 8.4.9 =
+Removed the parent variable product for Facebook catalogue feeds again.
+It turns out not to be needed

+= 8.4.8 =
+Added the parent variable product to Facebook catalogue feeds

 = 8.4.7 =
 Solved an Aelia price caching issue